MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 > [!NOTE]
 > The following instructions and screenshots describe the process as of Visual Studio 2019 version 16.3.
 If you're using an earlier version, some of the UI might look different.

-1. In **Solution Explorer**, open the solution for your UWP app project.
+1. In **Solution Explorer**, open the solution for your application project.

 2. Right-click the project and choose **Publish**->**Create App Packages** (before Visual Studio 2019 version 16.3, the **Publish** menu is named **Store**).